How Should Running Shoes Fit? – Running Shoe Size Guide

 It’s likely you know your shoe size off the top of your head.
 You know what fits, or “feels” right but it’s also likely you’re wearing too small of a shoe.

 I know your hesitation.
 Shoes aren’t cheap and risking the wrong size could mean eating the cost of your, now, used running shoes.
 But I implore you to take a leap of faith.

-Bump up half a size on your next pair of running shoes.
-Of course, like anything new, you may have to get used to it, but the additional space will let your puppies breath and it’s unlikely that you’ll suffer from less stability.
+Top brands, (we’re looking at you Nike) often run small and your feet will elongate and swell while running.
+So, bump up half a size on your next pair of running shoes.
+The additional space will give your feet some wiggle room and it’s unlikely that you’ll suffer from slippage or less stability.